AltaPay/plugin-wordpress/wiki.md

 ## Capture Payment

-To capture the order follow below steps:
+To capture the order follow the below steps:

-* Nagivate to **WooCommerce** > **Orders**
+* Navigate to **WooCommerce** > **Orders**
-* Open order that you want to capture
+* Open an order that you want to capture
 * Scroll to **AltaPay actions** section
-* Select **Capture** tab (selected by default)
+* Select the **Capture** tab (selected by default)
-* Change the items quantities for partial cature
+* Change the quantities of the items for a partial capture
 * Click on **Capture** button

    ![capture_order](docs/capture_order.png)

 ## Refund Payment

-To refund the order follow below steps:
+To refund the order follow the below steps:

-* Nagivate to **WooCommerce** > **Orders**
+* Navigate to **WooCommerce** > **Orders**
-* Open order that you want to refund
+* Open an order that you want to refund
 * Scroll to **AltaPay actions** section
 * Select **Refund** tab
-* Change the items quantities for partial refund
+* Change the quantities of the items for a partial refund
 * Click on **Refund** button

    ![refund_order](docs/refund_order.png)

 > Note:
 >
-> When the status of an order is manually changed to 'Completed', the plug-in will automatically try > to capture this order – there is no need of any setup for this.
+> When the status of an order is manually changed to 'Completed', the plug-in will automatically try > to capture this order – there is no need for any setup for this.
 >
 > If the order was already fully or partially captured, no capture will be made.